 - Spring $7,300 US Dollars + $750 charter

 - Autumn $7,300 US Dollars + $750 charter

 - Seven nights accommodation

-- Six days guided fly fishing (Monday to Monday)
+- Six and a half days guided fly fishing (Monday to Monday)

 - Leaders & Flies

 - Hotel lodging the night before departure to camp and the night after returning from camp.

 - All meals, beer, wine and soft drinks.